lern-code-io/angular-exercises/problem-11/README.md

 # Task 11: Add a on click handler to button (lv1)

 ## Description
-In the Message component add an 'Click' event handler to the button that will call the 'setShowMessageToTrue' function.
+In the Message component add a 'Click' event handler to the button that will call the 'setShowMessageToTrue' function.